GavinLenz/rocky9-cluster/docs/DEV.md

 ### 2. Workflow Loop

 1. `git pull --rebase` to stay current.
-2. `make dev-env` (runs the hardening script with sudo) the first time on a new machine.
+2. `make dev-venv` (runs the hardening script with sudo) the first time on a new machine.
-3. `source .venv/bin/activate` and if anything changes, run `pip install -r requirements/dev.txt` .
+3. `source .venv/bin/activate` and run `pip install -r requirements/dev.txt` whenever dependencies change.
 4. Edit configs, roles, or templates.
 Keep commits intentional and documented.
 5. `make lint`  blocks merges if the style or Ansible best practices are not being met.
 6. `make inv` + the relevant playbook target(s).